ajithkumarpatel/Brotech-websolutions/README.md

 ## The Problem: "Could not connect to the database" Error

-After deploying, you might see errors on pages like the Blog or Pricing, stating that the application cannot connect to the database or that the API key is missing.
+After deploying, you will see errors on pages like the Blog or Pricing, stating that the application cannot connect to the database or that the API key is missing.

-This is expected behavior because your live website, for security reasons, does not have access to your secret API key.
-You must provide it to Vercel.
+This is because your live website, for security reasons, cannot access your secret API key unless you provide it in a specific format.

-## The Solution: Add the API Key to Vercel
+## The Solution: Add the Prefixed API Key to Vercel

 Follow these three steps to fix the issue permanently.